zack-bitcoin/amoveo/docs/other_blockchains/tessr.md

 * If Jerold's work was really so important, why was he only being paid 3% of the software budget?

+* If Jerold's work was so important to Tessr, how come Emanuel was working on Tessr for 6 months before Jerold became involved?
+How could a poor Emanuel work for 6 months without Jerold's help, but an Emanuel with $20 million is unable to continue without Jerold's help?

 * Since the ICO ended 1 month before Jerold's death, almost none of the ICO money was consumed in creating Jerold's software.
 So practically 100% of the ICO money was still available to build Tessr.

 * The idea that a software developer in the blockchain space wouldn't publish all their work as open source immediately after writing it, this is absolutely unbelievable.
 No blockchain software developer would do that to themselves.
 Trying to write cryptoeconomic software without being able to talk about your work to the rest of the cryptocurrency community is so much more difficult.